I was asked to recreate this baseball wedding cake & to add some matching cake pops! I was sent this Pinterest Image:

-From the album: Peter & Renee’s Baseball & Bling Wedding
+From the Pinterest album: Peter & Renee’s Baseball & Bling Wedding Lets take a look at how to do this Step by Step.

-I make Doctored Cake Mixes for my stacked wedding cakes to make them sturdy enough to stack, I add to one box cake mix:
+Doctored Cake Mixes are my jam for my stacked wedding cakes to make them sturdy enough to stack.

 - 4 eggs